SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 <details>
   <summary><b>Tool(s)</b></summary>

-* A spreadsheet tool can be used to select the set of core entities, attributes and relationships of the OOTS data model for specific evidence types.
+* A spreadsheet  can be used to select the set of core entities, attributes and relationships of the OOTS data model for specific evidence types.
-* The collaborative tool can be used to hold the discussion on the inclusion of entities, attributes and relationships.
+* The collaborative tool can be used to discuss on the inclusion of entities, attributes and relationships.

 </details>